 Here is a suggested clothing and necessity list.
 Please note that rain gear is a must, as are changes of shoes and socks, as we go rain or shine.
-Also, note that electronic devices, hair dryers (no electricity) and extra food are not allowed.
+Also, note that cell phones, CD players/mp3 players, radios, hair dryers (no electricity) and extra food are not allowed.